only .99 cents. No internet required. Some like to listen and learn and not just read.

 A: using the charge card for items or expenses that are not reimbursable as part of official travel or other official duties.

 111. Q.Para 4-23 Can a person convicted of a misdemeanor crime of domestic violence be issued a weapon or ammo?

-112. Q.Para 4-23 What is required if Soldiers with qualifying convictions of Domestic Violence?
+112. Q.Para 4-23 What is required if a Soldier is convicted of Domestic Violence?

-A: Individuals with qualifying convictions are exempt from weapons qualification in accordance with AR 350–1 and will not be assigned individual weapons or ammunition
+A: Individuals with qualifying convictions are exempt from weapons qualification.

 115. Q.Para 4-23 Can Soldiers with a conviction of Domestic Violence Re-enlist?